 Main events of GDS 2022

 The main GDS top level meeting took place on 16-17 February 2022.
-More than 7100 individuals participated and almost 1300 commitments on disability inclusion in areas like health, education, livelihoods, crisis and conflict, and OPD involvement were announced from 188 different stakeholders.
+More than 7100 individuals participated and over 1400 commitments on disability inclusion in areas like health, education, livelihoods, crisis and conflict, and OPD involvement were announced from 188 different stakeholders.
 A co-chairs’ summary was published to sum it all up.

 In addition, a myriad of side events were organized by governments and DPOs in the participating countries.